nkh/tcol/README.md

 - pre 'p' to get in the pick mode
 - use the movement keys to place the cursor on the color you want to change
-	- the current color swash will reflect the color you're on
+	- the current color swatch will reflect the color you're on
 - put the color in one of the modification registries with 'm[1-4]

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_1.png)